cloudposse/docs/content/glossary/chamber.md

 ---
 title: "Chamber"
-description: "[Chamber](https://github.com/segmentio/chamber) is a tool by Segment IO for managing secrets with AWS SSM+KMS and exposing them as environment variables."
+description: "'Chamber' is a tool by Segment IO for managing secrets with AWS SSM+KMS and exposing them as environment variables."
 terms:
 - Chamber
 tags: